 Here are the latest COVID-19 case numbers confirmed Saturday in Washington state

-The Washington state Department of Health reported 906 new cases of COVID-19 Saturday.
-The DOH does not report deaths on weekends.
+The Washington state Department of Health reported 1,013 new cases of COVID-19 Saturday.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.